cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - DeserializeNonIdentityElement: Implemented as specified in {{!RFC8032, Section 5.1.3}}.
     Additionally, this function validates that the resulting element is not the group identity element.
+  - SerializeElement: Implemented as specified in {{!RFC8032, Section 5.1.2}}.
+  - DeserializeElement: Implemented as specified in {{!RFC8032, Section 5.1.3}}.
   - SerializeScalar: Implemented by outputting the little-endian 32-byte encoding of the Scalar value.
   - DeserializeScalar: Implemented by attempting to deserialize a Scalar from a 32-byte